Puppy Stores: Where Not to Buy Puppies From

 Puppies for Sale

 Behind the scene is equally if not more disturbing.
-Puppies aren’t created out of thin air, there is a slave bitch somewhere, that you will never see or be shown, living in squalor and in deplorable conditions, with congenital and genetic abnormalities, rampant health problems, living with enormous pain and suffering, being used as a slave, baby making machine, artificially inseminated or otherwise repeatedly raped every pregnancy cycle.
+Puppies aren’t created out of thin air, there is a slave bitch somewhere, that you will never see or be shown, living in squalor and in deplorable conditions, with congenital and genetic abnormalities, rampant health problems, living with enormous pain and suffering, being used as a slave, baby-making machine, artificially inseminated or otherwise repeatedly raped every pregnancy cycle.
 These “living” conditions and abusive practices are not fit for any life form.
-When this bitch is considered no longer useful/profitable (aka: she can’t have babies any longer) she is killed discarded and recklessly, heartlessly thrown away like callously discarding an old newspaper.
-Make no mistake about it, puppy mills (many dog breeders) are cold, heartless, salespeople, purely in the business to make money.
-They could care less about others life (other than their own), pain, suffering, you, a dogs physical, morphological, emotional, behavioral, medical health or problems after they leave their jail cell store/home, and are the antithesis of humane and compassionate.
-Shoppers that patronize these stores (internet or physical) not only keep these nefarious people in business but validate their existence.
+When this bitch is considered no longer useful/profitable (aka: she can’t have babies any longer) she is killed discarded and recklessly and heartlessly thrown away like callously discarding an old newspaper.
+Make no mistake about it, puppy mills (most dog breeders) are salespeople, purely in the business to make money.
+They could care less about other lives (other than their own), pain, suffering, you, a dog’s physical, morphological, emotional, behavioral, medical health or problems after they leave their jail cell store/internet site, and are the antithesis of humane and compassionate.
+Online shoppers that patronize these stores (internet or physical) not only keep these nefarious people in business but validate their existence.

 Fueling the demand cycle perpetuates puppy mills who have now migrated from brick and mortar stores to a vast online presence.
-These stores spend a lot of money on professional photo shoots, dressing dogs up like little dolls and trying their best to appeal to people’s psyches (warmth and compassionate nature) just to move “product out the door”.
+These stores spend a lot of money on professional photoshoots, dressing dogs up like little dolls and trying their best to appeal to people’s psyches (warmth and compassionate nature) just to move “product out the door”.
 I have a plethora of research articles about puppy mills on my resources page, under “Education.”
-One particular link that everyone should check is the ASPCA’s do not shop list, which is an animal advocate created puppy mill database that lists many puppy mills and online stores of where NOT to shop or go.
+One particular link that everyone should check is the ASPCA’s do not shop list, which is an animal advocate created puppy mill database that lists many puppy mills and online stores of where NOT to shop or visit.
 Any person can add a puppy mill to this list and it is the most comprehensive, diverse list I am aware of.

 The Pain & Suffering of Internet & Puppy Store Dogs